-If a child is in immediate danger or is at risk of harm, a request for support should be made immediately to CHAD an integrated children's services front door service on 01782 235100 or the police in line with locally agreed procedures.
+If a child is in immediate danger or is at risk of harm, a request for support should be made immediately to CHAD 01782 235100 front door/or the police 999 in line with locally agreed procedures.

-The DSL may seek advice or guidance from our Regional Safeguarding and Child Protection Lead or Ashley Haffie-Hobday (Interim Education Safeguarding Office) of the LA safeguarding team if applicable before deciding next steps.
-They may also seek advice or guidance from a social worker at the CHAD Front Door service who are the first point of contact for Integrated Children's Services (ICS) if this is applicable.
+The DSL may seek advice or guidance from our Regional Safeguarding and Child Protection Lead or advice (without identifying the family) can be provided by CHAD front door before deciding next steps who are the first point of contact for Integrated Children's Services (ICS).

-In the event of a request for support to CHAD Front Door being necessary, parents/carers will be informed and consent to this will be sought by the DSL in line with guidance provided by Stoke on Trent Children Partnership.
+In the event of a request for support to CHAD being necessary, parents/carers will be informed and consent to this will be sought by the DSL in line with guidance provided by Stoke on Trent Safeguarding Children's Partnership.

-Parents/carers will be informed unless there is a valid reason not to do so, for example, if to do so would put a child at risk of harm or would undermine a criminal investigation.
+• Parents/carers will be informed unless there is a valid reason not to do so, for example, if to do so would put a child at risk of harm or would undermine a criminal investigation.

 If the DSL is not immediately available to discuss an urgent concern, staff can seek advice from the Deputy DSL.
-They may also seek advice from the Regional Safeguarding Lead within our Trust or from consultation with a social worker from the CHAD Front Door on 01782 2345100.
+They may also seek advice from the Regional Safeguarding Lead within our Trust or from the Education Safeguarding Service or via consultation with a social worker from the CHAD Front Door.
 If anyone other than the DSL makes a referral to external services, they will inform the DSL as soon as possible.

-The DSL will keep all early help cases under constant review and consideration will be given to a request for support to the CHAD Front Door if the situation does not appear to be improving or is getting worse.
-The DSL can request the case to be heard at the next step up meeting.
+The DSL will keep all Early Help cases under constant review and consideration will be given to a request for support to the CHAD Front Door if the situation does not appear to be improving or is getting worse.

-If, after a request for support or any other planned external intervention, a child's situation does not appear to be improving, the DSL will consider following escalation procedures as published by Stoke on Trent Safeguarding Children Partnership to ensure their concerns have been addressed and, most importantly, that the child's situation improves.
+If, after a request for support or any other planned external intervention, a child's situation does not appear to be improving, the DSL will consider following escalation procedures as published by Stoke on Trent Safeguarding Children's Partnership to ensure their concerns have been addressed and, most importantly, that the child's situation improves.
 DSLs may request support with this via their Regional Safeguarding and Child Protection Lead.